gsfish/translate-weibo-and-tweet/README.md

 Create 3 IFTTT Applets:

-1. when post a weibo, send it to cloud service
+1. when post a weibo, send it to cloud service (if Weibo then Webhooks)
-2. when trigger webhook, post a tweet
+2. when trigger webhook, post a tweet (if Webhooks then Twitter)
-3. when trigger webhook, post a tweet with image
+3. when trigger webhook, post a tweet with image (if Webhooks then Twitter)

-Turn on and enjoy the automatic Weibo translation service!
+Turn on the Applets and enjoy the free automatic Weibo translation service!